basedtech/serv.h/README.md

 Currently, this library is in development and not intended for use in software yet.

+## Pros over webview/tauri/etc:
+- 1.6mb static hello world binary (GCC, glib, staticx) (GTK3.0 Hello World is 9mb)
+- No unneccessary RAM usage (does not load up a web engine)
+- Easy to deploy into production
+- Works well for large data transfers between backend and frontend
+- Single header C99, easy to compile and work with
+- It's possible for an app to use no *no* Javascript (work in text browers even)

+## Cons
+- Not intuitive, confusing to users
+- Feels slightly janky (still less janky than 60-100mb Hello World binaries)

 ### Future plans
 - [x] Support Linux
 - [x] Support Windows
+- [ ] Support MacOS
 - [ ] Implement better/faster bindings
 - [ ] Parse POST requests
-- [ ] Open a small window when running the app with instructions
+- [x] Open a small window when running the app with instructions

 Copyright (C) by Based Technologies - Published under MIT License